zaari/nmea-parser/README.md

 nmea-parser = "0.4.1"
 ```

-The following sample program uses the crate to parse the given NMEA sentence
+The following sample program uses the crate to parse the given NMEA sentences
-and to print some fields of the resulting data object.
-The program relies on
+and to print some parsed fields.
+The program relies on `unwrap()` function
-lazy `unwrap()` functions to simplify the example.
-In real-life applications
+to simplify the example.
+In real-life applications proper handling of `None`
-proper handling of `None` cases is needed.
+cases is needed.

 ```rust
 use nmea_parser::*;